Forex Education

 The power of twin trading

-The main reason behind opening several trades of equal smaller lot sizes instead of one trade of the size of the entire lot is to combat uncertainty in the forex trading.
+The main reason behind opening several trades of equal smaller lot sizes instead of one trade of the size of the entire lot is to combat uncertainty in forex trading.
 The forex market is very uncertain.
-So while deciding on forex trading, forex traders that use the technique of twin trading are considered smart in this market.
-Therefore, twin trading is used by the forex traders for getting two things – locking profits and minimizing risks.
+So when deciding on forex trading, forex traders that use the technique of twin trading are considered competent in this market.
+Therefore, twin trading is used by forex traders for getting two things – locking profits and minimizing risks.

 Locking profits